Taxation of Sports Officials

 Sports Officials as Employees

-When sports officials are treated as employees, they report their income as salary on page one of Form 1040.
+When sports officials are treated as employees, income is reported as wages on page one of Form 1040.
 Income includes remuneration for services provided and amounts received for job-related expenses.
 If the expenses incurred are not reported to the employer or are reimbursed at an amount different from that which would be deductible, the difference would be reported as income.
 Job-related expenses which an employer does not reimburse or reimburses at an amount different from a deductible amount can only be claimed as miscellaneous itemized deductions on Schedule A. Those deductions are subject to a floor equal to 2% of adjusted gross income and a reduction in itemized deductions for high income individuals.

 The employee pays income tax on that income through wage withholding based on information provided to the employer on Form W-4.
 In addition, the employee must also pay Social Security tax at 6.2% and Medicare at 1.45%.
 The employee also satisfies the payment of that tax through payroll withholding.
 The employer matches the Social Security and Medicare tax of each employee.